 METHOD OF PAYMENT PEOPLE, ORGANIZATIONS AND BUSINESSES Electronic transfer Electronic transfers, gift cards and cheques can be used to send money to family members who live far away.
 When the payer and the payee are in the same country, it is easy to use any of these methods of payment.
 Organizations and businesses can also use electronic transfers, gift cards, and cheques to make fast and secure payments.
 Gift card Electronic transfers can be automated, meaning that a withdrawal can be scheduled to occur on a certain day, week or month, allowing for the standardization and organization of payments or transactions to and from customers or businesses and organizations.
-When a company issues gift cards, they guarantee the value of that Cheque card for the purchase of their goods and services.
-Kinin Baon PAY TO PAY TO THE ODBRO OF Martine Address Martine Address Date of the Statement of Debit card DEBIT CARD 1234 5678 9012 3456 Organizations and businesses must pay a fee to access payments intended for them from debit card transfers.
+When a company issues gift cards, they guarantee the value of that card for the purchase of their goods and services.
+Image: Constrained of the state of the Debit card Organizations and businesses must pay a fee to access payments intended for them from debit card transfers.
 Interac is the Canadian company that facilitates payments between customers, organizations and businesses.
 Credit card Credit cards were available to people before debit cards were even available.
 Credit cards are generally used to make larger payments that may not be allowed due to debit card transaction limit restrictions.
 1234 5678 9012 3456 Organizations and businesses are required to pay fees to facilitate transactions between themselves and customers.
 The availability of credit cards as a method of payment, however, facilitates transactions and can help expedite payments in an organized and secure manner, so the fees are an acceptable cost.